d1c/School_District_Analysis/README.md

 ## Summary

+To complete the revised analysis, multiple changes had to be made to the data and the original analysis.

-Summarize the four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been were replaced with NaNs.
+First, all math and reading scores for 9th Grade Students at Thomas High School were removed from the dataset.

+As a result of that change, the total student count of High School students had to be revised to show only the number of students who now had test scores.

+Perhaps the most noticible change is to the table showing "Test Scores by Grade" since the Thomas High 9th Grade students do not have a score.

+Overall, since the Thomas High 9th Grade students only represented 1.2% of total High School students in the District, the impact to the overall District wide scores were negligible.